rexrainbow/phaser3-rex-notes/docs/docs/fuzzy.md

 - `config` can be a multiple lines string, or a plain object
     - A multiple lines string contains
-        - `FuzzySetName : left, middle, right, setType` : Declare a fuzzy set
+        - `FuzzySetName : left, middle, right, setType` : A line with ':', declare a fuzzy set.
             - `FuzzySetName` : Fuzzy set name in one of these format
                 - Variable name with postfix `'+'`, or `'-'`.
 For example, `HP-`, `HP`, `HP+`, `HP--`, `HP++`, the variable name is `HP`.
                 - `variableName.setName`.
 For example, `DIST.near`, `DIST.middle`, `DIST.far`, the variable name is `DIST`.